dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/o/O.md

 not, bot, lot, knot → gnot

 **Verbs and nouns:**
-to block → to blocque, block → bloc
+to block → to bloche, block → bloc
-to lock → to locque, lock → loc
+to lock → to loche, lock → loc
 concoction → concoccion
 to concoct → to concocte